Wilkuu-2/wilkuu.xyz/content/posts/back.md

 Yesterday I got the {{<nofollow "/ai_training_data" "tarpit">}} working.
 The project page for which you can find [here](/projects/tarpit).

 I hope this is not my last posts.
-And I see yall around.
+And I see you all around.